 The Assisted Living PA is part of a continuum of HSE-funded community-based supports.
 Most supports involving daily living such as washing and dressing are provided by the HSE Home Help Service.
 The HSE Assisted Living Supports are an addition to these supports and facilitate people to get out of their home, conduct essential personal business, and perhaps socialise.

-Regrettably, the Assisted Living Supports are not available to support people in their workplace, solely to accompany people to appointments, or provide transport.
-We are also unable to consider applications for child-minding or childcare, or to support children in Pre-schools or Schools.
+We are also unable to consider applications for domestic supports, child-minding or childcare, or to support children in Pre-schools or Schools.

 We may not be able to offer all the hours that a service user would like, but services will be reviewed regularly, and requests for additional services received from people already using the service will be considered in the same way as new referrals.
 We do this to ensure openness, transparency, and equity as we endeavour to offer services to as many people as possible.